shevious/edx-documentation/en_us/xblock/source/reusable/create_xblock.rst

         "XBlock", so for our hologram XBlock, you might choose "Hologram3dXBlock".

-      Once you specify those two words, a directory will be created in the current directory containing the new project.
+      Once you specify those two names, a directory is created in the ``xblock_development`` directory containing the new project.

-      If you don't want to create the project here, or you enter a name incorrectly, just type Ctrl-C to stop this script.
-If you don't want the resulting project, just delete the directory it created.
+      If you don't want to create the project here, or you enter a name incorrectly, type Ctrl-C to stop the creation script.
+If you don't want the resulting project, delete the directory it created.

 #.
 At the command prompt, enter the Short Name you selected for your XBlock.